 How CalPERS Sets Health Rates

-We set health rates, also known as health premiums, by way of our annual rates development process.
-We negotiate confidentially and methodically with health carriers to achieve the most competitive rates possible for our members and employers.
+We set health rates, also known as health premiums, by way of our annual rate development process.
+We negotiate methodically with health carriers to achieve the most competitive rates possible for our members and employers.

-We compare carrier data against actual cost and utilizations trends using data from our Health Care Decision Support System (data warehouse), plus consult with external actuaries to validate the proposed health rates.
-Cost and quality conscious board actions have also helped moderate increases for more than 20 years.
+We compare each plan’s rate proposal against actual cost and utilizations trends using data from our Health Care Decision Support System (data warehouse) to create baseline projections for each plan.
+Cost- and quality-conscious board actions have also helped moderate increases for more than 20 years.

 Rates Development Timeline

-CalPERS presents initial rates to the PHBC during closed session.
+CalPERS presents initial premiums along with cost trends and assumptions to the PHBC during closed session.

-CalPERS final rates are approved by the board during open session.
+CalPERS' final health premiums are approved by the board during open session.
+Adopted premiums take effect January 1.

 CalPERS and its carriers examine the following when negotiating health rates:

-- Utilization trends, such as emergency room visits versus urgent care visits
+- Utilization trends, such as emergency room, hospital, and office visits

-- Cost trends, such as pharmaceutical price fluctuation
+- Cost trends, such as the cost for services and pharmaceuticals

 Ultimately, health premiums must be affordable and sustainable for members and employers as stated in the CalPERS Health Beliefs.